Norm Lewis: 2006–2013: Les Misérables, The Little Mermaid, and Tony nomination

-2014–present
+2014–present: The Phantom of the Opera and further success

 On May 12, 2014, Lewis assumed the role of the titular Phantom in The Phantom of the Opera on Broadway.
 This made him the first black actor to play the role on Broadway and the third worldwide.
-He succeeded Hugh Panaro and joined fellow returning cast member Sierra Boggess, who returned as Christine on the same date.
+He succeeded Hugh Panaro and joined fellow returning cast member Sierra Boggess, who returned as Christine Daaé on the same date.
 On February 7, 2015, Lewis ended his tenure as the Phantom with a performance at the Majestic Theatre.
 Coverage in Playbill credited him for his "impressive Broadway resumé".
 Being succeeded by actor James Barbour, Lewis remarked that he had been a fan of the musical for many years and felt that obtaining the part finally had been akin to winning the lottery.
 Lewis is a recipient of the 2014 AUDELCO Special Achievement Award.

 In 2016, Lewis reprised his role of King Triton for a live Hollywood Bowl concert production of The Little Mermaid.
-He also began playing Agwe in Once on this Island on January 8, 2018, at the Circle in the Square Theatre and continues to perform the role.
+He also began playing Agwe in Once on This Island on January 8, 2018, at the Circle in the Square Theatre and played the role until March that same year.
+Lewis reprised his role of Sweeney Todd in 2017 in the Off-Broadway production of Sweeney Todd: The Demon Barber of Fleet Street receiving an AUDELCO Award for his performance.

 Lewis portrayed Caiaphas in the live televised concert production of Jesus Christ Superstar on April 1, 2018, Easter Sunday.
+In February 2019, Lewis played Harold Hill in the Kennedy Center production of The Music Man.
+When asked about appearing in the show, Lewis said "It’s one of those fun shows that is an American musical theatre classic, and I just think it is a good fit for me."
+Lewis was in the 2022 to 2023 North American tour of A Soldier’s Play as Captain Richard Davenport.
+In 2023, he reprised the role of the Phantom in the sequel to The Phantom of the Opera, Love Never Dies, in London's West End.